For Personal & Economic Growth

 Our program is designed to train students to conduct original research.
 This is not limited to careers in the academic sector.
 Many of our students go on to deploy their skills in the public sector and in the private industry.
 We give our full support to students who choose these paths and are proud of their achievements.

-USC Dornsife doctoral students get to enjoy the many advantages of life in Southern California.
-Nearby, students can enjoy a variety of events and activities in Los Angeles—beaches, concerts, arts, music, and amazing food.
-For students who seek to venture a little further, the reserves and national forests in Southern California are just a scenic drive away!
-Imagine being able to step foot on sand and snow within the same day.
-With great weather year-round, students are free to explore opportunities beyond campus and discover new passions.
+USC doctoral students get to enjoy the many advantages of life in Southern California.
+Nearby, students can enjoy a variety of activities in Los Angeles—beaches, concerts, arts, music, and amazing food.
+For students who seek to venture a little further, plenty of state and national forests, parks, and reserves in Southern California are just a scenic drive away!

 Program Leadership